 where cdata is an MxNxPx3 array, with RGB color along the 4th dimension.
 In cases where color and alpha values are highly independent, specify an MxNxP alphamatte as follows:

 vol3d('CData', cdata, 'Alpha', alpha);

 This function amends the original (as little as possible) with the full permission of Joe Conti.
-The original function comes with some additional tools for editing colormaps and alphamaps which are not included in this version.
-See:
+The original function, which came with some additional tools for editing colormaps and alphamaps, is sadly no longer available.

 Very nice tool, exactly what I want, to see the sulcus and gyri.
 However, there are big differences after 2014a.
 Seems like the images getting pixelized.
 And in 2014a and before, sometimes it appears artificial lines on the rendering.
 Could u give some hint ?

 I'm looking for a way to minimize GPU memory usage when rendering rather large 3D image stacks with vol3D.
 This is a neat script but for "2D texture" mode I'm not sure how Matlab sends new image slices added to a plot to GPU: Is it as plain 2D GPU textures, or some other format including extra overhead?
 Also what format is used, I guess it involves conversion from double to some fixed point format, right?